-Compton elected to second term as president; Brewer elected as vice president
+Compton elected to third term as president; Brewer elected as vice president

-Members of the Native American Journalists Association voted Sept.
-27-Oct.
-8 in an online election.
-Francine Compton (Sandy Bay Ojibway First Nation), Savannah Maher (Mashpee Wampanoag), and Angel Ellis (Muscogee Nation) were elected to the NAJA Board of Directors.
+Members of the Native American Journalists Association voted online and in-person Aug.
+20-27 to elect the 2022-2023 NAJA Board of Directors.

-Election results were reported by the NAJA Election Committee then submitted to the full board for review and certification during the board meeting Oct.
-8.
+Election results were reported by the NAJA Election Committee and certified during a special board meeting Aug.
+27.

-The board also elected 2021-2022 officers during the special meeting with members-elect in attendance.
-Francine Compton, Graham Lee Brewer, Tripp J Crouse and Christine Trudeau were all unanimously selected to positions on the executive committee.
+The board also elected 2022-2023 officers during the meeting with members-elect in attendance.
+Francine Compton, Graham Lee Brewer, Pauly Denetclaw and Christine Trudeau were all unanimously re-elected to positions on the executive committee:

 - Francine Compton (Sandy Bay Ojibway First Nation), president